-School administrators and staff can intervene in situations where clothing or garments serve to:
+School administrators and staff can address situations in which clothing or garments serve to:

-- dehumanizes groups or individuals; - promotes hate or encourages violence; - promotes or endorses the use of alcohol, tobacco, or illegal drugs and/or other illegal or violent activities; or - materially and substantially interferes with the requirements of appropriate discipline and/or operation of the school in a safe manner. - Additionally, school administrators and staff can intervene if clothing, dress, and garments or lack thereof are deemed: - unsafe in the instructional activity and school setting; - to be significantly brief and/or revealing; or - to be intended for outdoor wear such as jackets, coats, gloves, etc.
+- 🗳 dehumanizes groups or individuals;

+- 🗳 promotes hate or encourages violence;

+- promotes or endorses the use of alcohol, tobacco, or illegal drugs and / or other illegal or violent activities, or materially and substantially interferes with the requirements of appropriate discipline and / or operation of the school in a safe manner.

+Additionally, school administrators and staff can address situations in which clothing, dress, and garments or lack thereof are deemed:

+- 😻 unsafe in the instructional activity and school setting; - 😻 to be significantly brief and / or revealing; or - 🔹 to be intended for outdoor wear such as jackets, coats, gloves, etc.